Biorepository & Patient Research Registries

 The Registry serves as a bridge between the collected biosamples and each patient's health data.
 The well-annotated samples in the UW biorepository have in-depth and highly detailed demographics, precise and meticulous clinical notations, exhaustive treatment history, and accurately recorded disease information.
 This data is critical for being able to do translational research that connects studies done in the laboratory with patients and their illnesses.
 Translational research is what leads to new ways of treating patients.

-For more information about the Biorepository and Registry, please contact Wynn Burke at email@example.com
+For more information about the Biorepository and Registry, please view a recent newsletter, visitGiCaRes link below or contact Wynn Burke at email@example.com

 More Research Targets